tinyMLx/tinyMLx.github.io/index.md

   actions:
     - label: "Take a Free Online Course to Learn More"
       url: "#courses"
-    - label: "Build and Teach your own TinyML Course"
+    - label: "Build and Teach your own Course"
       url: "#teach"
     - label: "Explore our Working Groups"
       url: "#workingGroups"
   caption: ""
 excerpt: "We are an international group of academics and industry professionals working to improve global access to educational materials for the cutting-edge field of TinyML.
 TinyML brings the transformative power of machine learning (ML) to the performance- and power-constrained domain of embedded systems.
 Successful deployment in this field requires knowledge of applications, algorithms, hardware, and software.
-TinyMLedu is hosted by the Harvard John A. Paulson School of Engineering and Applied Sciences and affiliated with the TinyML foundation."
+TinyMLedu is hosted by the Harvard John A. Paulson School of Engineering and Applied Sciences in conjunction with the tinyML Foundation."

 sponsors_intro:
   - title: "Thanks to all of our sponsors!"